swaptacular/swpt_creditors_ui/payment-requests.rst

   include in the `transfer note`_ for the payment (see below), so that the payee can match the incoming transfer with the corresponding payment request.
 For example, this could be an invoice number.

+  The payee reference MUST NOT contain newline characters.

 Payment requests MAY contain additional information like: